xioux1/ChanoDecano/README.md

 - `feature_importances.csv` – list of features ranked by average gain.

 All code stays within the notebook due to Kaggle's environment restrictions on external files.

+## Experiments

+`chanodecano.py` now has all duration-related features commented out.
+This allows testing model performance without the dominant `duration` signal.
+Search for `duration-related` in the script for details.